-HI has been working in China for more than 16 years, in particular in poor and rural areas.
-The organisation works with both civil society and the government to promote the inclusion of the most vulnerable groups in society and people with disabilities.
-HI also seeks to support their transition into the education system and workplace.
-The organisation runs rehabilitation programmes, in particular for victims of natural disasters.
+HI has been working in China for more than 20 years, in particular in poor and rural areas.
+The organisation promotes the inclusion of the most vulnerable groups in society.

 Actions in process

 HI has been present in China for more than 20 years.
 Its first actions in the country were in response to natural disasters in Guangxi, Inner Mongolia and Heilongjiang provinces.
 In China, HI’s objective is to work alongside government and civil society partners to provide direct support to the most vulnerable groups in the poorest rural areas of the country, and to support civil society partners in their efforts to promote inclusive policy development.